justinjstark/Delivered/README.md

 Task.WaitAll(task1, task2);
 ```

-Delivered offers concurrency limitation functionality.
+Delivered offers throttling functionality.
 There are two places where the maximum concurrency level can be specified.

-**1. Distributor Concurrency Limitation**
+**1. Distributor Throttling**

 ```C#
 distributor.MaximumConcurrentDeliveries(3)